sendbird/sendbird-chat-sdk-windows/README.md

 ### Enter an open channel

-A A user must enter an open channel to receive messages.
+A user must enter an open channel to receive messages.
 A user can enter up to 10 open channels at once.

 Entered open channels are valid only within the current connection.
 If a user disconnects from or reconnects to Sendbird server, the user must re-enter channels in order to continue receiving messages from the previously entered open channels.